siddharth-nikte/Strick/README.md

 ### Data Extraction and Recommendation System
 Website meta-data is extracted using BeautifulSoup and Cosine Similarity is used to find similarity score.

+### Website Scraper
+Website scraper is a python script to scrape and images and pdfs from websites.
+Features: Error handling, automated retries and parallelization.

 ## Installation
 This project requires Python and the following Python libraries installed:\
 Pandas\